-Well, of course my big news this week is that my book is published.
+Well, of course my big news (one of the most wondrous moments ever!) this week is that my book is published.
 Actually published.

 Yes, self-published, or as I’ve learned is a more accurate term — Independently Published.
 (In case you missed it, you can go to my book page here.)

 I noted last week that, in my mind, until I get to the finish line (published work) I haven’t really done anything.
 (Click here to read about celebrating milestone accomplishments.)

 Well, I made it to the finish line.

 And it hit me, almost knocked me over in fact and actually did bring me to tears, as I was updating my book’s webpage with a link to Kobo and I clicked the “Preview now” button.